Specialities

 Students should seek shadowing opportunities for exposure to dermatology prior to clinical rotations.
 They should consider joining the Dermatology Interest Group.
 They are welcome to attend dermatology Grand Rounds.
 They should seek out research projects and/or dedicate time to perform research in the field.

-Extensive research in the specialty
+Completing extensive research in the specialty and having specific volunteer experiences.

 Most dermatology residency programs emphasize research and publications as an important part of a well-rounded application.
-There is no minimum number of publications required, but a suggested number is 3 or more
+There is no minimum number of publications required, but a suggested number is 3 or more.

-Dermatology applicants must be well-rounded and a commitment to volunteerism and service is preferred.
+Dermatology applicants must be well-rounded, and a commitment to volunteerism and service is preferred.
 Longitudinal experiences and those outside of medicine tend to be favored.

 Electives Away

 Away rotations are typically valuable for an applicant because they build connections with programs other than the home program and likely increase chances of matching with that program.
 They may also generate letters of recommendation.
 However, having an away rotation does not in itself make an application stronger.
-The typical number of away rotations is 1-2

 How important is completing electives away for applicants applying to your specialty?